Sunday, January 29, 2017

 Boots Sarsaparilla (#62 Rated 4.0 out of 12)

-Did not find as much history as I thought would be available about the brew.
-The label says at age Ambrose Kristen voyaged from Germany to Galveston, Texas.
-His father perishing on the journey.
-He was a wheelwright who took care of his family, eventually purchasing Bellville Bottling Works.
+I found less history about the brew than I thought would be available.
+The label says that at age 18, Ambrose Kristen voyaged from Germany to Galveston, Texas.
+His father perished on the journey.
+He was a wheelwright who cared for his family, eventually purchasing Bellville Bottling Works.

-Boots Beverages was created by Mark Kristen’s father, Boots Kristen, when Kristen Distributing was little more than a bottling company.
+Boots Beverages was created by Mark Kristen’s father, Boots Kristen when Kristen Distributing was little more than a bottling company.
 They bottled things like Dr. Pepper, Nesbitt, 7Up, and Frosty Root Beer.
-Boots Beverages featured seasonal flavors, similar to craft beers today.
+Boots Beverages featured seasonal flavors similar to craft beers today.
 People didn’t have much in those days.
-Getting a Dreamlike, or going to the Picture Show, were highlights of your day, that you talked about for weeks.
-In honor of his father and the sacrifices the entire family made to keep the family business afloat, Mark reintroduced the brand which features flavors that were popular during the 1940’s and 1950’s.
-A small way to remember the things that add the greatest flavor to our lives are often simple.
+Getting a Dreamlike or going to the Picture Show were highlights of your day, which you talked about for weeks.
+In honor of his father and the family's sacrifices to keep the family business afloat, Mark reintroduced the brand, featuring flavors popular during the 1940s and 1950s.
+A small way to remember the things that add the greatest flavor to our lives is often simple.

 Ingredients: Filtered Water, Sugar, Natural Flavors, Caramel Color, Phosphoric Acid, Quillaja Extract, Sodium Benzoate (Preserves Freshness), Potassium Sorbate.